Betty – A friendly interface for your Linux Command Line

 Betty which helps you to get the information right from your terminal.

-Do you want to try? if so, go through the entire article for details.
+Let us go through the entire article for more details.

 Betty is Friendly English-like interface for your command line.
 Don’t remember a command?
 Ask Betty.